Physical characteristics of glasma from the earliest stage of relativistic heavy ion collisions: Numerical Results

-We can also use the quantity $A_{TL}$ to study the convergence of the near field expansion.
-In figure \ref{tau-conv} we show $A_{TL}$ versus $\tilde\tau$ at three different orders in the $\tau$ expansion.
-The three curves are very close to each other up to about $\tilde\tau=0.2$, and the fourth and sixth order expansions agree well up to about $\tilde\tau=0.4$.
-In section \ref{radial-flow-sec} we show additional evidence that the expansion to order $\tilde\tau^6$ can be trusted to about $\tilde\tau=0.5$.
+The authors of Ref. \cite{Jankowski:2020itt} suggested that the anisotropy of the transverse and longitudinal pressures should be characterized using the quantity \bea A_{TL} \equiv \frac{3(p_T-p_L)}{2p_T+p_L}\, \eea which takes the value $A_{TL}=6$ at $\tau=0$ (using equation (\ref{diag})) and would be zero in an equilibrated isotropic plasma.
+We expect that $A_{TL}$ should decrease as $\tau$ increases, up until the point at which the proper time expansion breaks down.
+This behaviour is observed in figure \ref{tau-conv} which shows $A_{TL}$ versus $\tilde\tau$ at three different orders in the $\tau$ expansion.
+The three curves are very close to each other up to about $\tilde\tau=0.2$, and the fourth- and sixth-order expansions agree well up to about $\tilde\tau=0.4$.
+In section \ref{radial-flow-sec} we show additional evidence that the sixth-order expansion can be trusted to about $\tilde\tau=0.5$.
+We note that for the simpler case of nuclei that are uniform in the transverse plane, resummations of selected sets of terms have been used to increase the range of convergence of the energy and pressure \cite{Carrington:2020ssh,Fukushima:2007yk,Li:2016eqr}.

+We also study how the behaviour of $A_{TL}$ depends on azimuthal angle (denoted $\phi$), spatial rapidity, and impact parameter.
+As expected, $A_{TL}$ moves towards the equilibrium value more quickly when the impact parameter is smaller, and the region where the two ions overlap is greater.
+In figure \ref{MartB} we show the quantity $A_{TL}$ at sixth order in the proper time expansion as a function of $\tilde\tau$, for different values of $\eta$ and $\phi$.
+We consider $\phi=0$, which corresponds to $\vec R$ in the reaction plane, and $\phi=\pi/2$, where $\vec R$ is perpendicular to the reaction plane.
+The graph shows that $A_{TL}$ drops more quickly when either the azimuthal angle or the spatial rapidity increases.

 In figure \ref{more-A} we show contour plots of $A_{TL}$ in the transverse plane for $\eta=0$, $b=0$ and $\tau=0.045$ fm at order $\tau^4$ and $\tau^6$.
 One sees that when the order $\tau^6$ terms are included, the region of the transverse plane where $A_{TL}$ is small is significantly broader.